Atlas-OS/docs/docs/getting-started/installation.md

         1. Once the setup starts, select your language and then your keyboard layout
         1. Press ++shift+f10++ to open Command Prompt
         1. Type in `oobe\bypassnro`, press ++enter++, and wait for your computer to restart
-            - This step is unnecessary when using Ventoy
+            - This step is not necessary if you are using Ventoy
         1. Continue through with setup, but:
             - Do not connect to the internet
             - Deny each option in the **Privacy** section